JunpengWang213/Bachelor-thesis-public/README.md

 The script reproduces the main sample construction and the H1-H3 regression tables.
 The additional robustness analyses reported in the thesis are outside the scope of the public replication code.

-## Licence

-The source code is available under the MIT License.
-The thesis PDF, written research content, and reported empirical results remain © 2026 Junpeng Wang and are not covered by the software licence.